turingschool/backend-curriculum-site/module4/lessons/getting_started_with_services.markdown

 but then turn around and build monolithic applications that absorb every responsibility we can think of?

-This is the problem that a service architecture attempts to solve.
+This is the problem that a service architecture attempts to attack.

 ### Definitions and Concepts